w3bwizart/App-Bird_Image_classifier/README.md

 - Validate the model

 ## Added feature
-- I added a UI with Flask to upload an images and let the model classefy and provide a probability.
+- I added a UI with Flask to upload an images and let the model classify and provide a probability.

 ### Run